snakesilk/react-fullscreen/README.md

 ### * Setup and render.

 You **must** use one handle per full screen element.
+It is not possible to start in Fullscreen.
+Fullscreen must be enabled from a user action such as `onClick`.

 ```jsx
 import React, {useCallback} from 'react';